mcgnly/DeveloperDocumentation/Support/FAQs.md

 <h3> How do I generate an OAuth token for my App? </h3>

-<p>To generate a token for your app you can simply follow the instructions in our <a href="https://developer.relayr.io/documents/Authorization/Example">OAuth Example </a></p>
+<p>To generate a token for your app you can simply follow the instructions in our <a href="https://developer.relayr.io/documents/WebDev/OAuthToken">Generate OAuth Token </a>page.</p>

 <h3> Where can I get my User Id? </h3>

-<p> To get your user Id simply log in to the dashboard, hover over your user name in the header menu > Select Account > Other.
+<p> To get your user Id simply log in to the dashboard, hover over your user name in the header menu > Select Account > Settings.
 You will find your user ID there.</p>

 <h3> Where can I get some information about the relayr architecture? </h3>